pulumi/pulumi-hugo/themes/default/content/docs/concepts/state.md

 $ pulumi login gs://<my-pulumi-state-bucket>
 ```

 To configure credentials for this backend, see [Application Default Credentials](https://cloud.google.com/docs/authentication/production).
-For additional configuration options, see [GCP Setup](/registry/packages/gcp/installation-configuration/).
+For additional configuration options, see [Google Cloud Setup](/registry/packages/gcp/installation-configuration/).
 If you're new to Google Cloud Storage, see [the Google Cloud documentation](https://cloud.google.com/storage/docs/quickstarts).

 ### Scoping